CaLy974/CaLy974/README.md

 ### Hi, I'm Caroline 👋

-📫 How to reach me: caly974.prod@gmail.com
+📫 How to reach me: caroline.bbr@outlook.fr

 <!--
 **CaLy974/CaLy974** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.